lsu-ddem/intro-to-esports/content/2-Sonic/4_Lesson_4/_index.en.md

 ### III.
 Duration:
-Lesson is expected to last 3-4 days.
+Lesson is expected to last 1 day.

 ### IV.
 Preparing to Teach this Lesson:
 -	[Video about the meaning and purpose of StoryCorps](https://youtu.be/KGCD1XR0WPk) that students can watch to learn the significance of the StoryCorps platform.